microwaves/randomizer/README.md

 # Randomizer

-Randomizer generate random stuff.
+Randomizer generates random stuff.
 To use it, install the package:

 ```
 $ go get github.com/microwaves/randomizer